 Pinned items are one of the project sections.
 You can add the important links such as tasks, notes, external sites or storage related to the project.

 Each project has a section Recent activities where you can find everything that happened within the project.
-For example new added comments, tasks or invited users, changed solvers and due dates or completed tasks.
+For example new added comments, tasks or invited users, changed assignees and due dates or completed tasks.